hdavid0510/ubuntu-boot-theme-asustuf/README.md

-# Samsung UEFI Ubuntu Boot Theme
+# ASUS TUF Gaming UEFI Ubuntu Boot Theme

 ## Environment
-This theme is tested on Ubuntu 18.04 on `NT950QCG`(Samsung Galaxy Book Flex 15in.).
+This theme is tested on Ubuntu 18.04.
 Every resources are designed to be used in 1920x1080 display.

 ## How to Install